 At a preliminary hearing Sept.
-9, defendant Albrecht Muth submitted a list of complaints, including that as a serving officer of a foreign army he was entitled to his uniform and rank while in custody as per the Geneva Conventions.
-Muth is charged with second-degree murder in the death of his 91-year-old wife, Viola Drath.
+9, defendant Albrecht Muth submitted a list of complaints, including that as a serving officer of a foreign army he was entitled to his uniform and rank while in custody .
+Muth is in the death of his 91-year-old wife, Viola Drath.

 The Geneva Conventions come into play when an armed conflict exists between two nations and they generally apply to actions taken during normal military wartime operations.